 When entering into an endorsement deal, it’s important for both parties to understand the terms of their agreement.
 Although it’s not exactly certain how Ross’ contract with Reebok was structured, there may have been terms for the company to drop the deal if he displayed controversial or suggestive behavior.

-While the aforementioned clauses may be of concern for companies offering endorsements, it’s also important that the entertainer or athlete receiving the deal is well-represented.
+While the aforementioned clauses may be of concern for companies offering endorsements, it’s also important that the entertainer or athlete receiving the deal is well-represented by an entertainment lawyer.
 Without this kind of assistance, it’s possible that the entertainer will not receive terms that truly benefit his or her public image and professional reputation.

 Source: Reuters, “Reebok drops Rick Ross after controversy over rape lyrics,” Chris Michaud, April 12, 2013